dmbaturin/iproute2-cheatsheet/site/index.md

 <h3 id="rtmon">Read a log file produced by rtmon</h3>

-iproute2 includes a program called `rtmon` that serves essentially the same purpose, but writes events to a binary log file instead of displaying them.
+iproute2 includes a program called `rtmon` that serves essentially the same purpose but writes events to a binary log file instead of displaying them.
 You can read those logs file with an `ip monitor` command.

 ```